Safety in Construction

 by | May 1, 2023 | News

-1. Use protective equipment: Workers are required to wear appropriate personal protective equipment (PPE) such as hard hats, safety glasses, sturdy work boots, long pants, shirts with sleeves longer than 4 inches, gloves, and high-visibility vests.
+1. Use protective equipment: Workers must wear appropriate personal protective equipment (PPE) such as hard hats, safety glasses, sturdy work boots, long pants, shirts with sleeves longer than 4 inches, gloves, and high-visibility vests.

-2. Conduct regular safety inspections: Regular worksite inspections can help identify potential hazards and ensure all safety measures are followed.
-An example would be for employers to inspect tools and equipment before each use and tag any equipment needing repair to ensure it is in proper working order and safe to use.
+2. Conduct regular safety inspections: Regular worksite inspections can help identify potential hazards and ensure all safety measures.
+An example would be for employers to inspect tools and equipment before each use and tag any equipment needing repair.
+Inspections ensure it is in proper working order and safe to use.

-3. Provide adequate training: Workers must be trained in all aspects of their job, including how to use equipment safely, handle materials, avoid hazards, and follow proper procedures, such as working at heights or lock-out tag out for all energized systems.
+3. Provide adequate training: Train workers in all aspects of their job, including how to use equipment safely, handle materials, avoid hazards, and follow proper procedures.
+Such as working at heights or lock-out tag out for all energized systems.

 5. Communication safety protocols: Employers should develop and implement safety protocols that address all potential hazards on the job site.
-All protocols should be communicated to workers and regularly reviewed and updated.
+Communicate all protocols to workers and regularly review and update them.

 6. Monitor weather conditions: Weather conditions can significantly affect the safety of construction workers, mainly when working at heights or with heavy machinery.
 Regular monitoring of weather conditions and work schedule adjustments can minimize risks.

-7. Ensure proper communication: Clear communication among workers and supervisors is essential to ensure that safety procedures are followed and that any hazards or concerns are promptly addressed.
+7. Ensure proper communication: Clear communication among workers and supervisors is essential to address safety procedures, hazards, or concerns promptly.
 Communication should be clear, concise, and in a language workers understand.
 Workers should be encouraged to report safety concerns or accidents to their supervisors without fear of retaliation.

-8. Use Activity Hazzard Analysis (AHA) – Filling out daily the AHA’s for the work to be performed and reviewing it with all employees is a crucial way to ensure the hazard is acknowledged and understood that all measures to mitigate any risk are discussed with the team before starting the task.
+8. Use Activity Hazzard Analysis (AHA) – Filling out daily the AHA’s for all work performed and reviewing it with all employees is crucial.
+It ensures the hazard is acknowledged and understood and all measures to mitigate risk before starting the task.

 By implementing these measures and continuously assessing and improving safety practices, the construction industry can help to ensure the safety of their workers and the public.